mozilla-services/docs/source/storage/apis-1.2.rst

     another sync for the number of seconds specified in the header value.
     The response body may contain a JSON string describing the server's status or error.

+**513 Is This Even A Real Code?**

+    Indicates that the service has been terminated, and presumably replaced with a new and better service using some as-yet-undesigned protocol.
+    This response will include an *X-Weave-Alert* header whose value is a JSON object with the following fields:

+        * **code:** the string "hard-eol".
+        * **message:** a human-readable message that may be included in logs.
+        * **url:** a URL at which more information is available.

+    The client should display an appropriate message to the user and cease any further attempts to use the service.

 .. _syncstorage_concurrency: